Into You (Ariana Grande song): Live performances

 Grande delivered her first performance of the song at the 2016 Billboard Music Awards, as a medley with "Dangerous Woman".
 The performance included backup dancers and pink smoke, and was listed as one of the best of the night by editors from Billboard, Rolling Stone, and Time.
 Grande also performed "Into You" on the season 10 finale of The Voice in 2016, as well as at that year's Capital Summertime Ball.
 Grande released a lyric video for "Into You" on August 3, 2016, which features her singing a capella.

 In popular culture

 "Into You" is featured in the 2016 dance video game Just Dance 2017.
 Grande released a remix of the song by Alex Ghenea that features American rapper Mac Miller on August 6, 2016, exclusively on SoundCloud but later made it available for digital download.
 The two had previously collaborated on Grande's 2013 single "The Way".
 Another remix was released to digital retailers by 3lau shortly afterwards.
-The song is considered a gay anthem.
-The song was used in a Lip-sync on RuPaul's Drag Race: All Stars (season 4) between Valentina and Monét X Change in which Valentina won and eliminated Farrah Moan.
+The song is considered a gay anthem, being used in a lip-sync on RuPaul's Drag Race All Stars season 4 between Valentina and Monét X Change in which Valentina won and eliminated Farrah Moan.
+On February 26, 2026, Slovak singer Adéla covered "Into You" for Spotify Singles.